aragon/hack/docs/js-ref.md

 ---
 id: aragonjs-ref
-title: aragonAPI reference documentation
+title: aragonAPI Javascript reference documentation
-sidebar_label: Reference documentation
+sidebar_label: Javascript reference documentation
 hide_title: true
 ---

 ![](/docs/assets/brand/aragonjs.png)

-A Javascript library to interact with aragonOS by handling transaction pathing, upgradeability and state of the contracts.
+A Javascript implementation of aragonAPI, used to interact with aragonOS by handling transaction pathing, upgradeability and state of the contracts.

 - [Client](#client)
 - [Wrapper](#wrapper)